MicrosoftDocs/memdocs/sccm/develop/reference/sum/accepteula-method-in-class-sms_softwareupdate.md

 ms.collection: M365-identity-device-management
 ---
 # AcceptEULA Method in Class SMS_SoftwareUpdate
-The `AcceptEULA` Windows Management Instrumentation (WMI) class method, in System Center Configuration Manager, accepts or declines the Microsoft Software License Terms of a configuration item.
+The `AcceptEULA` Windows Management Instrumentation (WMI) class method, in Configuration Manager, accepts or declines the Microsoft Software License Terms of a configuration item.

  The following syntax is simplified from Managed Object Format (MOF) code and defines the method.